 People like to be in control.
-Submitting the form without knowing what exactly is going to happen creates uncertainty.
+Submitting a form without knowing exactly what’s going to happen creates uncertainty.
 Uncertainty causes friction.

-The worst thing your submit button can say is ‘submit’.
-The best way is to make the submit button say what’s going to happen.
+The worst thing your submit button can say is “Submit.”
+The best way to do it is to make the submit button say what’s going to happen.

 6. Single column, please

-Mad Libs is a phrasal template word game where one player prompts another for a list of words to substitute for blanks in a story, usually with funny results.
+Mad Libs is a phrasal template word game in which one player prompts another for a list of words to substitute for blanks in a story, usually with funny results.

-If they fail to fill in a mandatory field or do something wrong, be very clear about it.
+If users fail to fill in a mandatory field or do something wrong, be very clear about it.
+Meetup does this well:

-If they did fill the form incorrectly and you need to show an error message, make sure the fields are populated with the data they entered.
-If they have to start from scratch, it causes frustration and they might not do it.
+If a user fills the form incorrectly and you need to show an error message, make sure the fields are populated with the data they entered.
+If they have to start from scratch, it causes frustration, and they might not do it.

-When asking for information.
-There is nothing more annoying than a form that requires information to be entered in a very specific format.
+There’s nothing more annoying than a form that requires information in a specific format.

-For example, if you’re asking for a date, accept the year as in 11 and 2011 both.
-Let them use either slash (/) or dot (.) in between the numbers.
-When you ask for a phone number, don’t require spaces, brackets or anything else—let the user enter their phone number as they please.
+For example, if you’re asking for a date, accept the year as 19 and 2019.
+Let them use a slash (/) or dot (.) between numbers.
+When you ask for a phone number, don’t require spaces, brackets, or anything else—let the user enter their phone number as they please.

 10. Don’t ask for the password twice

-The more fields you ask people to fill in, the less will.
+The more fields you ask people to fill in, the fewer people will fill them.
 Having two fields for passwords is stupid.

-Most people do it as “everybody is doing it”, but for no good reason.
-The idea is that entering it twice makes sure that there’s no typo in it.
+Most people do it (since “everybody is doing it”) but for no good reason.
+The idea is that entering it twice makes sure that there’s no typo.
 Well, a better way to do that is to give the option to see what they typed.

 Vimeo doesn’t do it:

-Traindom has a “check your password” checkbox you can tick to show the password instead of *********.
-A much better way to verify whether there are any typos:
+A “check your password” checkbox to show the password instead of a string of asterisks is a much better way to verify whether there are any typos:

 11. Drop-down lists, radio buttons and auto-complete fields

-You’ve probably seen those huge drop down lists for selecting categories, countries or citis.
-If there are tons choices, drop-down list is not convenient.
-This is bad:
+You’ve probably seen those huge drop down lists for selecting categories, countries, or cities.
+If there are tons of choices, a drop-down list isn’t convenient.

-Instead, use auto-fill fields such as this one (give it a try, it works):
+Instead, use auto-fill fields, such as this one for country selection (give it a try, it works):